-This appendix sets out the relevant legal requirements under the NEL for the Commission to make this draft rule determination.
+This appendix sets out the relevant legal requirements under the NEL for the Commission to make this final rule determination.

-B.1 Draft rule determination
+B.1 Final rule determination

-In accordance with section 99 of the NEL the Commission has made this draft rule determination in relation to the rule proposed by AEMO.
+In accordance with section 102 of the NEL the Commission has made this final rule determination in relation to the rule proposed by AEMO.

-The Commission's reasons for making this draft rule determination are set out in section 2.3.
+The Commission's reasons for making this final rule determination are set out in section 2.3.

-A copy of the draft rule is attached to and published with this draft rule determination.
+A copy of the final rule is published with this final rule determination.
 Its key features are described in section 2.3.